mknzz/sk-menu/README.md

 # sk-menu

-Just a simple NUI menu for FiveM.
-It’s designed for our existing resources and will also serve as a fundamental component in our next project.
+A simple and clean NUI menu for FiveM, specifically designed to complement the sk-burglary script.
+We recommend using this menu with sk-burglary for auto refreshing, enhanced level information, and a smoother experience.

 ![alt text](sk-menu-burga.png)